RaffaeleAns/diamond-prediction/README.md

 }
 ```

-#### Step 3: Run the API and obtain predictions and similar diamonds
+### Step 3: Run the API and Obtain Predictions and Similar Diamonds

-If you want to predcit the value of a new diamond or retrieve the most similar ones already in the database you can use the API.
-You can run it using the following commmand at the project directory:
+If you want to predict the value of a new diamond or retrieve the most similar ones already in the database, you can use the API.
+You can run it using the following command at the project directory:

 ```bash
 uvicorn src.main:app --host 0.0.0.0 --port 8000